terryfu33/365DaysLeetCode/README.md

 My personal goal to complete at least one LeetCode Coding Challenge a day, for a year!

+151. Reverse Words in a String
+    Given an input string s, reverse the order of the words.
+    A word is defined as a sequence of non-space characters.
+The words in s will be separated by at least one space.
+    Return a string of the words in reverse order concatenated by a single space.
+    Note that s may contain leading or trailing spaces or multiple spaces between two words.
+The returned string should only have a single space separating the words.
+Do not include any extra spaces.

+    Runtime: 32 ms, faster than 74.08% of Python3 online submissions for Reverse Words in a String.
+    Memory Usage: 14.5 MB, less than 43.34% of Python3 online submissions for Reverse Words in a String.

 98. Validate Binary Search Tree
     Given the root of a binary tree, determine if it is a valid binary search tree (BST).